taiscostaeng/front-p06-realestate/README.md

 <h1> Project Number 06 - Real Estate 🏡 </h1>

 P06 - Real Estate 🔑🏘 - This file is about my fifth project using CSS language.
 I used selectors for stylize my HTML code.
-We can use tag selectors or class to define style for our pages 😊😉.
-See here <a href = https://taiscostaeng.github.io/front-p06-realestate/> See Here </a>
+We can use tag selectors or class to define style for our pages 😊😉. <a href = https://taiscostaeng.github.io/front-p06-realestate/> See Here </a>

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 <h2> 👩🏽‍🔧 Languages and Tools </h2>